heliy/OPIPP/tutorial/estimate_inter_ps.md

 r <- linspace(2, 50, 17) # similar to numpy.linsapce
 # r is an arithmetic sequence from 2 to 50 and the step is 3
 # It means the estimate will yield a list of probabilities corresponding to distances from 2 to 50.
-# It is best to modify these values depending on the value range of distances in a given mosaic.
+# Please modify these values depending on the value range of distances in a given mosaic.

 # define a Poisson point process
 u <- ppp(x, y, c(0, 300), c(0, 300))